UAE: Is breast growth among teenage boys normal?

 "Unlike gynecomastia, pseudogynecomastia does not involve a well-defined mass or ridge of glandular tissue.
 In cases where a child who is not obese experiences breast enlargement due to weight gain, this condition is referred to as lipomastia, which also involves fatty infiltration,” he noted.

-Experts identify a range of factors that can contribute to pathological gynecomastia, including certain medications, hormonal imbalances—such as elevated estrogen or decreased testosterone levels—and health conditions like Klinefelter syndrome or congenital adrenal hyperplasia.
-Underlying health issues, such as testicular and adrenal tumors, chronic kidney or liver diseases, and malnutrition, may also play a role.
+Experts identify a range of factors that can contribute to pathological gynecomastia, including certain medications, hormonal imbalances—such as elevated oestrogen or decreased testosterone levels—and health conditions like Klinefelter syndrome or congenital adrenal hyperplasia.
+Underlying health issues, such as testicular and adrenal tumours, chronic kidney or liver diseases, and malnutrition, may also play a role.
 Additionally, obesity and medications like anti-androgens can exacerbate this condition.

 Dr Shahrzad Mojtabavi Naeini, a general practitioner specialising in aesthetics at International Modern Hospital in Dubai, noted, “For children managing gynecomastia, the approach largely depends on the underlying cause of the condition.”